• Skip to primary navigation

 How to make them

-• Start by mixing all dry ingredients in a large bowl, or the bowl of a stand mixer if using one.
+Step 01.
+In a large bowl, or the bowl of a stand mixer if using one, mix all ingredients.

-• Knead the dough for 6 minutes if using a stand mixer, 8 to 10 minutes if doing it by hand.
+Step 02.
+Knead the dough for 6 minutes if using a stand mixer, 8 to 10 minutes if kneading by hand.
 The dough should be smooth and tacky, with a good windowpane.

-• Deflate the dough.
-Divide in 9 pieces and shape each piece into a tight ball.
+Step 04.
+Divide dough into 9 equal pieces and shape each into a tight ball.

-• While they rise, preheat the oven to 350°F, rack into the middle shelf.
+While the rolls rise, preheat the oven to 350°F, rack into the middle shelf.
 Preheat it for at least 15 minutes, to be sure it’s at the right temperature before placing the rolls to bake.

 Can I make this recipe dairy-free?